fmrtl73/pxdocs/content/install-with-other/docker/standalone/_index.md

 * **Schedulers**: If you are installing Portworx into a Kubernetes or Mesosphere DC/OS cluster, {{<companyName>}} recommends using [Stork](https://github.com/libopenstorage/stork).
 * **Firewall**: Ensure ports 9001-9022 are open on the cluster nodes that run Portworx.
 * **NTP**: Ensure all nodes running Portworx are time-synchronized by installing and running the NTP service.
-* **KVdb**: Portworx requires a key-value database like etcd or consul. {{<companyName>}} recommends a highly available etcd cluster with persistent storage.
+* **KVdb**: Portworx requires a key-value database like etcd. {{<companyName>}} recommends a highly available etcd cluster with persistent storage.
 See the [etcd installation](/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/etcd) page for more details.
 * **Storage**: At least one Portwox node should have extra storage available, either as an unformatted partition or as a disk-drive.
 Note that Portworx automatically formats any storage devices you pass as parameters to the `px-runc` installer.
 The following example command passes the `/dev/sdb` and `/dev/sdc3` storage devices as parameters:

     ```